Concept and Key Features

 Formation Process

-- Name: Must include “Foundation” and be unique in Panama.
+- Foundation Charter:- Founding document outlining:- Name: Must include “Foundation” and be unique in Panama.

 - Minimum Capital: USD 10,000 (no public disclosure of assets).